cvanderaa/2025_eurobioc_workshop_proteomics/README.md

   [Link to paper](https://doi.org/10.1074/mcp.M115.055897);

 ### Participation

+This workshop is designed for proteomics researchers who want to learn how to analyse their data using reproducible and statistically sound workflows, as well as for omics data analysts interested in expanding their skill set to include proteomics.

 The workshop will introduce participants to important concepts regarding the statistical analysis of MS-based proteomics and how the